rafaelvxf/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of São Paulo (USP)
+- name: University of São Paulo (FEA-USP)
   url: http://www.fea.usp.br/

 # Short bio (displayed in user profile at end of posts)